olegkozlov/eechat/README.md

-Basic webhat based on Cowboy web server and websockets.
+Basic webchat based on Cowboy web server and websockets.
 Frontend - Elm.

 ### How to run